sdether/readline-js/README.md

 class `cursor`.
 The cursor `<span>` will also have any of the `ctrl` or `shift` classes, depending on whether the corresponding modifiers are being held down.
 This can be used to alter the appearance of the cursor based on the status of the modifier keys.
+When blinking, the cursor's class alternates between `cursor` and `cursor-blink`.

 # Limitations and Quirks #
 * Currently, only one element on the page may be used for text entry.